ACEMS/ECRretreat2017Nov/report.md

 -   Person ID: ID for each researcher (ORCID?)
 -   Project ID: ID for each project that they work on (ARC code, or > equivalent)
 -   Data ID: DOI to each data set (or placeholder)
--   Have a “keywords” search, so we can search the datasets
+-   Have a "keywords" search, so we can search the datasets

 We then discussed how it would be useful to have more discussions about data within ACEMS, with one idea being that ACEMS could discuss, and possibly even make a public statement about data sharing and data formatting.
 This could, for example, discuss data from organisations such as BOM, or police data, which in Australia are severely lacking in terms of data access, compared to the USA.